video-dev/hls.js/API.md

 initial delay between XmlHttpRequest error and first load retry (in ms) any I/O error will trigger retries every 500ms,1s,2s,4s,8s, ... capped to 64s (exponential backoff)

+max nb of append retry
+#### ```appendErrorMaxRetry```
+(default 200)

+max number of sourceBuffer.appendBuffer() retry upon error. such error could happen in loop with UHD streams, when internal buffer is full.
+(Quota Exceeding Error will be triggered). in that case we need to wait for the browser to evict some data before being able to append buffer correctly.

 #### ```loader```
 (default : standard XmlHttpRequest based URL loader)